rhaiscript/rhai-dylib/README.md

 Rhai uses the [`ahash`](https://github.com/tkaitchuck/ahash) crate under the hood to create identifiers for function calls.
 For each compilation of your code, a new seed is generated when hashing the types.
 Therefore, compiling your main program and your plugin different times will result in a hash mismatch, meaning that you won't be able to call the API of your plugin.

 To bypass that, you need to use the `rhai::config::hashing::set_ahash_seed` function with an array of four `u64`.

-Beware that the `rhai::config::hashing::set_ahash_seed` function is only available from the main branch of Rhai for the time being.

 ## Rust ABI